agb/hackerrank-typescript-solutions/README.md

 # HackerRank 3 Months Preparation Kit Solutions

 These are my HackerRank solutions.
-If you recognize an algorithm or performance problem please feel free to refactor.
+If you recognize an error/false in algorithms or performance problem please feel free to refactor.

 |  Problem  |  Solution  |
 | ------------ | ------------ |